A Whole Day Playing with IPFS

 Since there seem to be many alternatives–and given the time constraints–, it was hard for me to choose between one of them.

-When it comes to IPFS itself, SWARM filters at first sight seemed to be a good alternative but it was still unclear to me how experimental they were.
-Also, I thought about private networks–which enforce connection to only peers who have a shared secret key–but it is documented as still experimental, too.
+When it comes to IPFS itself, SWARM filters at first sight seemed to be a suitable alternative, but it was still unclear to me how experimental they were.
+Furthermore, I thought about private networks–which enforce connection to only peers who have a shared secret key–but it is documented as still experimental, too.

 For this PoC, the chosen approach was encrypting files before adding them to IPFS–yeah, I know at first sight it seems to be a naive choice, but the IPFS creator, Juan Benet, has already mentioned he used this strategy for his personal files.